 A 36 YEARS RECORDING OF LIFE

 Since he was 24 in 2004, Alberto Frigo has embarked an ambitious project to compile 36 manual records of the reality experienced by a human being of the new millennium.
 The project will end in 2040 when he will be 60.
-While learning to be self-sufficient, learning a broad variety of skills, Frigo intends to spend at least one month of his 36-year-long project on every subcontinent of the earth.
+Frigo intends to spend at least one month of his 36-year-long project on every subcontinent of the earth.
 So far he has already lived in North America, Europe, East Asia and South Asia, impersonating the life of common people there.
 Starting with tracking everything his right (dominant) hand has used, he has slowly added on different tracking and documentation projects.
-At present, he is engaged in 36 different works, 18 of which are defined as Inputs and 18 of which are defined as Outputs.
+At present, he is engaged in 36 different works, 18 of which are defined as Inputs (see left menu) and 18 of which are defined as Outputs (see right menu).

 The 18 Inputs of Frigo's projects can be divided into three sextets.
 The first sextet is called "The Inner Self" and comprises a record of his activities, his dreams, the songs he hears, the quality of the air he breaths, the fables he improvises and his heart-beat.
 The second sextet is called "The Other Self" and comprises a record of his new acquaintances, the trash he finds on the side-walk, the public places where he sits, the drawings of his ideas and his thoughts.
 The last sextet is called "The Utter Self" and comprises a record of his abstract paintings, his movements, his emotions, the weather, the shapes he recognizes in clouds and the intensity of the wind.